ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## What is gas limit? {#what-is-gas-limit}

 Gas limit refers to the maximum amount of gas you are willing to consume on a transaction.
-A higher gas limit means more computational work can be done while interacting with [smart contracts](/developers/docs/smart-contracts/).
+More complicated transactions, involving [smart contracts](/developers/docs/smart-contracts/), require more computational work so they require a higher gas limit than a simple payment.
 A standard ETH transfer requires a gas limit of 21,000 units of gas.

 For example if you put a gas limit of 50,000 for a simple ETH transfer, the EVM would consume 21,000, and you would get back the remaining 29,000.
 However, if you specify too little gas say for example, a gas limit of 20,000 for a simple ETH transfer, the EVM will consume your 20,000 gas units attempting to fulfill the txn, but it will not complete.
 The EVM then reverts any changes, but since 20k gas units worth of work has already been done by the miner, that gas is consumed.